 Forex has been booming among Indians in the past decade.
 More and more people including expats invest their money in the largest and most dynamic finance market of the world.
-In this detailed comparison we provide you with the list of the best forex brokers in India for the year of 2019.
+In this detailed comparison we provide you with the list of the best forex brokers in India for 2020.